AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.3.8 =
+* Ability to set the default Website form element value to the current page's URL - ADDED

 = 2.3.7 =
 * Renew Authorize.NET suscriptions on the expiry date instead of one day after expiry - CHANGED
 * Option to stop GetPaid from sending emails for free invoices - ADDED